hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/intro.md

 This is version 0.01 _The review draft_

-We are adding the following durring this review:
+We are adding the following during this review:

 * lake and city results
 * code groups